GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Abstract

 \section{Abstract}

 Spintronics has emerged as a viable alternative to traditional electronics based technologies in the past few decades.
-While on one hand, the discovery of topological phases of matter with protected spin-polarized states has opened up exciting prospects, recent revelation of intriguing non-relativistic spin splitting in collinear antiferromagnetic materials with unique symmetries facilitate a wide possibility of realizing both these features simultaneously.
+While on one hand, the discovery of topological phases of matter with protected spin-polarized states has opened up exciting prospects, recent revelation of intriguing non-relativistic spin-splitting in antiferromagnetic (AFM) materials with unique symmetries facilitate a wide possibility of realizing both these features simultaneously.
 In this work, we report the co-existence of these two intriguing properties within a single material: GdAlSi.
-It crystallizes in a body-centered tetragonal structure with a non-centrosymmetric space group $I4_{1}md$ ($109$).
-The magnetization data indicates antiferromagnetic ordering with an ordering temperature ($T_N$) 32 K. \textit{Ab-initio} calculations reveal GdAlSi to be a collinear antiferromagnetic Weyl semimetal with an unconventional, momentum-dependent spin splitting, also referred to as \textit{altermagnet}.
+Single crystal of GdAlSi stabilizes in a body-centered tetragonal structure with a non-centrosymmetric space group $I4_{1}md$ ($109$), which is confirmed using detailed structural analysis through X-ray diffraction (XRD) and optical second harmonic generation (SHG) measurements.
+The magnetization data indicates AFM ordering with an ordering temperature ($T_N$) $\sim$32 K. \textit{Ab-initio} calculations reveal GdAlSi to be a collinear AFM Weyl semimetal with an unconventional, momentum-dependent spin-splitting, also referred to as \textit{altermagnet}.
 Angle-resolved photoemission spectroscopy measurements on GdAlSi single crystals subsequently confirm the presence of Fermi arcs, a distinctive hallmark of Weyl semimetals.
-Electric and magnetic multipole analysis provides a deeper understanding of the symmetry-mediated, momentum-dependent spin splitting, which has strictly non-relativistic origin.
-To the best of our knowledge, such co-existence of unconventional antiferromagnetic order and non-trivial topology is unprecedented and has never been observed before in a single material, rendering GdAlSi a special and promising candidate material.
-We propose a device harnessing these features, poised to enable practical and efficient topotronic applications.
+Electric and magnetic multipole analysis provides a deeper understanding of the symmetry-mediated, momentum-dependent spin-splitting, which has strictly non-relativistic origin.
+GdAlSi is possibly the first candidate material with non-centrosymmetric collinear AFM structure showing such momentum-dependent spin-splitting, as also confirmed by our detailed symmetry analysis.
+To the best of our knowledge, such co-existence of unconventional AFM order and non-trivial topology is unprecedented and has not been observed before in a single material, rendering GdAlSi a special and promising candidate material.
+We further propose a device harnessing these features, poised to enable practical and efficient topotronic applications.